HuotChu/ArrayForLua/README.md

 ### Map

-The **Map()** method creates a new array with the results of calling a provided function on every element in a source table.
+The **Map()** method creates a new table with the results of calling a provided function on every element in a source table.

 > #### Example